Deploying with Azure Functions

 1az group create --name apollo-examples --location eastus

-After creating a resource group, we need to create a storage account to store our code on Azure.
+After creating a resource group, you will need to create a storage account to store your code on Azure.
+Make sure to choose a unique name for your project's storage account.

 1az storage account create \